Gabriel Nadeau-Dubois: Career

 In the past, Nadeau-Dubois has said he was not interested in being a politician.
 He stated that the best way to achieve social justice and free education is by being an activist in social movements.
 He said to a journalist in March 2012 that partisan politics discourage him from getting involved.

 Shortly after quitting as CLASSE spokesperson, Nadeau-Dubois was hired by the CSN-Construction on a contractual basis.
 His job mainly consisted of research on the history of collective agreements in the construction industry.

 In 2013, he was awarded the Prix impératif français for his "commitment to defending accessibility to post-secondary education for all, in a society that is as just as possible."

 In 2014, he won the Governor General's Award for French-language non-fiction for Tenir tête, a memoir of the events of 2012.
 Speaking on the popular Quebec television show Tout le monde en parle on 23 November 2014, he announced he had donated his $25,000 Governor-General's Award prize money to fight the Energy East pipeline project, and that he has raised a further $385,000 to support the fight against the project, which is owned by TransCanada Pipelines and would funnel oil sands bitumen via Eastern Canada for export to foreign markets.

 In March 2017, Nadeau-Dubois decided to seek the nomination to be Québec solidaire's co-spokesperson, and also its candidate in the Montreal riding of Gouin vacated by Françoise David.
-Québec Solidaire is a left-wing socialist party which also supports Quebec sovereignty.
+Québec solidaire is a left-wing socialist party which also supports Quebec sovereignty.
 He stated that the Parti Québécois and the Liberals were his adversaries, with Option nationale, another sovereignist and left-wing party, being the only party who shares his worldview.
 Later that year, Option nationale merged into Québec solidaire.

-Nadeau-Dubois won the byelection on May 29, 2017, and became MNA for Gouin.
-In the Quebec general election of October 1, 2018, Nadeau-Dubois again won Gouin for Québec solidaire, with 59.14% of the vote.
-He is currently the party's parliamentary leader.
+Nadeau-Dubois won the byelection on 29 May 2017, and became MNA for Gouin.
+In the Quebec general election of 1 October 2018, Nadeau-Dubois again won Gouin for Québec solidaire, with 59.14% of the vote.
+He was, until 2025, the party's parliamentary leader and was the party's candidate for premier in the 2022 Quebec general election.
+Nadeau-Dubois said nègre during a televised debate.

+The party finished second in terms of overall votes for the first time in its history, winning 15.4% of the vote, and won eleven seats, its most ever.
+On 20 March 2025, days after the 2025 Terrebonne provincial by-election, Nadeau-Dubois resigned as male co-spokesperson and announced that he will not seek re-election in the next general election.

-In fiction
+In literature

 A novel titled Tenir parole was published in Spring 2017, whose protagonist is an embattled Nadeau-Dubois during the 2012 student strike and which is narrated from a first-person perspective.